Have you ever been in awe by a pro player’s sheer speed and precision?

 You learn something more thoroughly by coming back to it consistently instead of doing it for longer each session, but more sporadically.

-This consistency tell your brain that it is important to ‘automate’ this process and therefore it will become a priority for you brain to strengthen those neural pathways.
+This consistency tells your brain that it is important to ‘automate’ this process.